educates/labs-installation-guides/workshops/lab-lookup-consumption/workshop/content/06-workshops-available.md

 Failure to provide the tenant name for this case will result in a HTTP 400 response.
 If a tenant name is provided and there is no such tenant, or the client is not permitted to access workshops for the tenant, a HTTP 403 response will be returned.
-If the case of incomplete configuration of the lookup service whereby a client is allowed to access a certain named tenant, but there is no configuration for that tenant, a HTTP 503 response will be returned.
+In the case of incomplete configuration of the lookup service whereby a client is allowed to access a certain named tenant, but there is no configuration for that tenant, a HTTP 503 response will be returned.